Allen-Bradley Controls, Drives, Visualisation, Network & Software

-Designed as a resource site for the market-leading Allen-Bradley range of PLCs and PACs, we will keep you up to date with product developments, tips and tricks and helpful utilities to solve your problems.
+Designed as a resource site for the market-leading Allen-Bradley range of industrial automation products, we will keep you up to date with product developments, tips and tricks and helpful utilities to solve your problems.

 View moreLaunched in October 2025, the new ControlLogix 5590 L9 CPU is a stunning development providing dual network ports, expanded memory, faster processing, and embedded safety.